 Round off your day with a trip to the top of the Olympic Tower.

 Enjoy an exciting full-day workshop in the Technische Universität München Science Labs!
 Your students are sure to be inspired by the opportunity to work and learn in real university labs.

 Afternoon in the sprawling Englischer Garten, with its unique Japanese Teahouse and Chinese Tower!

 Visit the world-famous Max Planck Institute for Physics!
 Your tour includes a discussion of particle physics, a visit to the Institute’s exhibition and a visit to some of the Institute’s large-scale experiments.

-Grab some lunch at the Viktualienmarkt, a popular food market with exotic delicatessens and beer gardens.
+Grab some lunch at the Viktualienmarkt, a popular food market with exotic delicatessens and al fresco cafés.

 Visit the Deutsches Museum, the world's largest museum of Science and Technology!

 Depart Munich for your return flight home.

 If you would like to make some changes to this Munich Science and Technology, click on Request a Quote and we can get started on your own personalised itinerary!